CazB67/work-day-schedular/README.md

 To use this work day schedular click on the link of the deployed application above.
 The user will be presented with this screen.

 ![Work Day Schedular](Capture.PNG)

+The red row captures the current hour time block.
+The grey rows capture the time blocks that have passed and the green time blocks capture future time blocks.
+The user inputs event into the text area then clicks on the save button in that row.
+The event is saved to local storage and when a new day arrives the event is cleared from local storage.

 ## Credits
 * Team at UWA Coding Bootcamp